paull78/engineering-philosophy/README.md

 I've spent about 25 years building software, mostly at small, independent, product-led companies.
 These are the things that experience left me believing.

 ---

+## What I believe about work and life

+### Same role, same pay
+People aren't commodities priced by their postcode.
+Pay should follow what you bring, not where you live.
+Same role, same pay.

+### Healthspan is a responsibility
+Health isn't just personal upkeep, it's a responsibility to yourself, your family, and the people you work with.
+A lifestyle that doesn't leave room for it isn't sustainable, and it doesn't hold up over the long run.

+---

 ## How I work with people